Maserati 3500 GT: Frame and chassis

 The 3500 GT was built on a tube platform chassis, constructed from tubes of square, round or elliptic section of Superleggera construction.
 Front suspension was by double wishbones coil springs, hydraulic dampers and an anti-roll bar; at the rear there was a Salisbury solid axle on semi-elliptic leaf springs, with hydraulic dampers an anti-roll bar and a longitudinal torque arm.
 Steering was of the recirculating ball type.

 The hydraulic brakes were initially Girling 12-inch finned drum brakes front and rear; disc brakes were later introduced on the front wheels, and finally on all four.

-The wheels where 16-inch steel disc wheels with 6.5".
+The standard wheels were 16-inch steel disc ones with a 6.5-inch rim width.
 Early cars had Pirelli Stella Bianca tyres, and later Pirelli Cinturato radial ply tyres.
 Borrani knock-off wire wheels were optional, as well as wider 185x16-inch radial tyres.

 Engine and transmission

 The Maserati 350S-derived DOHC, 12-valve straight-six engine had a bore and stroke of 86 × 100 mm and displaced 3485.29 cc.
 The engine block was aluminium, with cast iron cylinder sleeves; cylinder heads were aluminium, with cast iron valve seats and hemispherical combustion chambers.
 It was equipped with a mechanical Marelli ignition, dual ignition and dual fuel pump.
 It developed 220 PS at 5,500 rpm when fitted with three twin-choke 42 DCOE Weber carburetor, or 235 PS at 5,500 rpm with Lucas mechanical fuel injection.
 The transmission was a 4-speed ZF S4-17 gearbox, later replaced by a ZF S5-17 5-speed, and used an hydraulically actuated Borg & Beck single-plate dry clutch.